BancNet: History

-Payment systen history
+Payment system history

 The first merchant accreditation contract was signed on May 6, 1994 with Rustan's Corp. but the service was first made available later that year at the Robinsons Galleria Supermarket.
 Given this was the second payment service enabled by BN (with bill payment on the ATM launched the year before), the brand "BancNet Payment System (BPS)" was coined at around the same time.
 It was decided in 2006 to do away with the independent brand given that the name BancNet has since developed a market cachet.
 In this way, the new marketing tagline "Pay Bills.
 Buy Things.
 Transfer Funds." supplements the official corporate identifier of "Non-Stop Banking Network" on marketing material.

 The primary reason for the launch of the service was to become the terminal provider of the credit card operations of the member banks.
 At the time, Phil Commercial & International Bank (PCIB) - Bankard, Citibank, Rizal Commercial Banking Corporation, and Unicard (Metrobank) were major issuers of both branded and proprietary credit cards.
 In the early 1990s, there was a dramatic increase in credit card issuance and the member banks needed a way to expand without expending much capital.
 The model of shared ATM operations was then applied to the POS.
 Debit was treated as a pleasant side-effect of the terminal operations.

 The member banks saw an opportunity to expand even faster in 2000 when talks for a broader-based consortium were started.
 The objective was ostensibly to compete against what was then seen as the hegemony of Equitable Card Network, Inc. (ECNI) in terminal operations.
 Negotiations went far enough that BN invested in office space in 139 Corporate Center.
 The consortium arrangement fell through in 2003 when foreign issuers backed out.

 BN developed a better appreciation for the potential of debit especially at the turn of the new century.
 Growth has averaged 68% since launch, peaking at 71% between 2000 and 2001.
 A marketing/business development organization was created in 2002, with a product manager coming on board in 2003.

 The BN Bills Payment facility has been extended on the POS since late 2007.
 To date, forty-six of the more than seventy billers available on the ATM are also on the POS channel.
 This is currently in use for member banks but BN may offer terminals to biller partners and merchants as their in-house collection service.

 Cash withdrawal on the POS was launched in early 2008.
 The BN POS terminal may now be used to authorize cash withdrawals at key merchants like M. Lhuillier, a local pawnshop with over 1,000 locations nationwide.
 Cardholders will be charged P10.00 for every withdrawal; the merchant-partner may also impose an additional "convenience fee" for the transaction.